Sagebox/Sagebox-rs/README.md

 # A High-Performance, Procedural GUI Designed for Rapid, Creative Development

-Sagebox is a GUI architecture and set of tools that let you add windows, graphic controls, and graphical output to your Rust programs using linear, procedural code, without any boilerplate or the overhead of an event-driven framework.
+Sagebox was created to make it easy to develop full-scale, procedural applications with advanced GUI controls, while also bringing back the simplicity of creating fun-with-graphics programs.

-As a persistent (i.e. similar to retained, but with no need to manage redraws) set of GUI tools, Sagebox was built from scratch as a cross-platform, comprehensive GUI, enabling the creation of high-performance, GUI control-based applications, fun-with-graphics programs, and console-mode projects with added GUI controls.
+With simple, linear code, Sagebox lets you create windows, GUI controls and graphical output, without any boilerplate or the overhead of an event-driven framework.

-Sagebox drops cleanly into existing code or new projects when rapidly prototyping or exploring creative ideas.
+Built from scratch as a cross-platform, comprehensive GUI, Sagebox supports everything from advanced GUI applications to simple creative and educational programs, as well as console-mode projects with drop-in GUI controls.
+Sagebox uses a persistent GUI model, which is similar to a retained model, but manages redraws and interface state for your program.

-Sagebox is also designed for education, hobbyist, and general creative, freeform development and rapid prototyping without the need to write a lot of interface code just to add a button, slider, or other control (or to remove them).
+Sagebox is also designed for hobbyist, educational and creative use, enabling rapid prototyping and creative development without the need to write a lot of interface code just to add a button, slider, or other control (or to remove them).

 > Sagebox has been used professionally in the tech industry by companies like Pentair and Pioneer, and most recently in the semiconductor field at ASML, where it was called “that magic program.” <br>